-- Release Name the version of radio software. - Individual Short Subscriber Identity (ISSI) the ISSI that is in use. - TETRA Equipment Identity (TEI) the TEI is displayed as a hexadecimal number. - Serial number Motorola Solutions serial number is displayed only on radios distributed under Motorola Solutions trademark. - OPTA if the BSI SIM support is disabled, no OPTA information is displayed.
+- Release Name the version of radio software. - Individual Short Subscriber Identity (ISSI) the ISSI that is in use. - TETRA Equipment Identity (TEI) the TEI is displayed as a hexadecimal number. - Serial number Motorola Solutions serial number is displayed only on radios distributed under Motorola Solutions trademark.

-3.14 Hardware Test
+Hardware Test